 - Understand how and why your roles change as you get older.
 As you age, the quality of your relationships and roles keeps changing.
 For example, you may feel ignored when your children move out and no longer depend on you.
 But that means you succeeded as a parent in making them independent.

 - Get more physical activity.
 Active, regular exercise gives structure to your routine, reduces stress, promotes restful sleep, prevents anxiety and helps prevent weight gain.

 - Interact with your friends and family.
 When you spend time with people you care about, you stay in the present, and you can focus on your current role and accomplishments rather than dwelling on the past.

 If adjusting to the changes that come with midlife affect you to the extent that you feel depressed, guilty or unable to function, you should consider talking to a behavioral health professional.
 “A midlife crisis is a process of adjustment, and a professional can help,” Dr. Dannaram said.
 “Also, sometimes it can mark the beginning of a mental illness.”
 Warning signs include changes in attention span or concentration, hopelessness and helplessness.

 The bottom line

-Life changes that strike during midlife can lead you to reevaluating your past, your relationships and your career and can cause you to feel dissatisfied or distressed.
+Life changes that strike when you reach middle age can lead you to reevaluating your past, your relationships and your career and can cause you to feel overwhelmed, dissatisfied or distressed.
 If you’d like to talk to a mental health professional about coping with the changes of middle age, Banner Health can help.